Astronomical clock: Moon

 A dial or ring indicating the numbers 1 to 29 or 30 indicates the moon's age: a new moon is 0, waxes become full around day 15, and then wanes up to 29 or 30.
 The phase is sometimes shown by a rotating globe or black hemisphere, or a window that reveals part of a wavy black shape beneath.

 Hour lines

 Unequal hours were the result of dividing up the period of daylight into 12 equal hours and nighttime into another 12.
-In Europe, there is more daylight in the summer, and less night, so each of the 12 daylight hours is longer than a night hour.
+There is more daylight in the summer, and less night time, so each of the 12 daylight hours is longer than a night hour.
 Similarly in winter, daylight hours are shorter, and night hours are longer.
 These unequal hours are shown by the curved lines radiating from the center.
 The longer daylight hours in summer can usually be seen at the outer edge of the dial, and the time in unequal hours is read by noting the intersection of the sun hand with the appropriate curved line.